-Students review all verb tenses and expand their knowledge of modal usage.
-Students learn when to use gerunds and infinitives as well as adjective clauses and the passive voice.
-Students also learn to form and respond to negative questions and tag questions, and they are introduced to conditional structures.
+Students review all verb tenses and their knowledge of basic modal usage.
+Students expand their knowledge of auxiliary verbs while learning to form and respond to negative questions and tag questions.
+Students also learn when to use gerunds and infinitives as well as the passive voice.